Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides: Theory

-In our setup, Fig.~\ref{setup1}, we apply a voltage bias $V$ to the normal metal, whereas the Iron Pnictide superconductor is grounded.
-The temperature of the normal metal is $T_1=T+\frac{\Delta T}{2}$ and the temperature of the Iron Pnictide superconductor is $T_2=T-\frac{\Delta T}{2}$, i.e., the temperature bias in the system is $\Delta T$.
-The current in the normal metal terminal is given as,
+In our setup, Fig.~\ref{setup1}, a voltage bias $V$ is applied to the normal metal, while the Iron Pnictide superconductor is kept grounded.
+The temperature of the normal metal is taken as $T_1=T+\frac{\Delta T}{2}$ and the temperature of the Iron Pnictide superconductor is $T_2=T-\frac{\Delta T}{2}$, such that the temperature bias across the junction is $\Delta T$.
+However, for the derivation of differential conductance, we keep $\Delta T = 0$.
+The current flowing through the normal metal terminal is given by